 The Indiana Commission of Higher Education offers grants including the:

-- Frank O’Bannon Grant and Twenty-First Century Scholars Program students must file a FAFSA by April 15 each award year and complete any corrections to the FAFSA
+- Frank O’Bannon Grant and Twenty-First Century Scholars Program applicants must file a FAFSA by April 15 each award year and complete any corrections to the FAFSA

 - The state edit deadline has been eliminated

 - A student may check his or her ScholarTrack account for a list of any edits that may be on the FAFSA

 - Adult Student Grant students must file a FAFSA by July 1.
 Any corrections to the FAFSA must be completed by August 1.